 - The same method can be used for copper items such has copper bottoms of pots.
 You can also shine up chrome taps or the chrome on older model cars with lemon and salt.

-- Diluted lemon juice not only cleans stains from cutting boards, but helps kill germs as well.
+- Diluted lemon juice not only cleans stains from cutting boards but helps kill germs as well.
 Rub the juice full strength onto the stain and let sit until the stain fades.
 It can be left overnight, then rinsed well and dried.

-- Clean your microwave and remove odors.
+- Clean your microwave and remove odours.
 Place a cup ¾ full of water with a couple tablespoons of lemon juice in the microwave.
 Heat to boiling.
 Don’t open the door for another 10 minutes.
 Then just wipe away food particles with a clean cloth and dry.

 - A dilute solution of lemon juice in a spray bottle can be used to clean surfaces.
-Rinse with water and dry afterward.
+Rinse with water and dry afterwards.
 Clean windows and mirrors.
 Put a few tablespoons of lemon juice and water into a spray bottle.
 Works as well as a vinegar solution and smells better.

 - Scrub grills and grates with lemon juice and salt.